-The on-line figures for this atlas include seven types of horizontal maps representing annual, seasonal, and monthly spatial distribution of analyzed data and data statistics as a function of selected standard depth levels for dissolved $O_2$ , AOU, and $O_2$ saturation over one-degree latitude-longitude grid:
+The on-line figures for this atlas include seven types of horizontal maps representing annual, seasonal, and monthly spatial distribution of analyzed data and data statistics as a function of selected standard depth levels for dissolved inorganic nutrients over one-degree latitude-longitude grid:

 - a) Objectively analyzed climatology fields.
-Grid boxes for which there were less than three values available in the objective analysis defined by the influence radius are denoted by a white "+" symbol. - b) Statistical mean one-degree fields.
+Grid boxes for which there were less than three values available in the objective analysis defined by the influence radius are denoted by a white "+" symbol. - b) Statistical mean fields.
 Grid boxes for which there were less than three values available in the objective analysis defined by the influence radius are denoted by a white "+" symbol. - c) Data distribution fields for the number of observations in each grid box used in the objective analysis binned into 1 to 2, 3-5, 6-10, 11-30, 31-50 and greater than 51 observations. - d) Standard deviation fields binned into several ranges depending on the depth level.
-The maximum value of the standard deviation is shown on the map. - e) Standard error of the mean fields binned into several ranges depending on the depth level.

-- f) Difference between observed and analyzed fields binned into several ranges depending on the depth level. - g) Difference between seasonal/monthly temperature fields and the annual mean field. - h) The number of mean values within the radius of influence for each grid box was also calculated.
+The maximum value of the standard deviation is shown on the map. - e) Standard error of the mean fields binned into several ranges depending on the depth level. - f) Difference between observed and analyzed fields binned into several ranges depending on the depth level. - g) Difference between seasonal/monthly temperature fields and the annual mean field. - h) The number of mean values within the radius of influence for each grid box was also calculated.
 This is not represented as stand-alone maps, but the results are used on a) and b) maps (see above) to mark the grid boxes with less than three mean values within the radius of influence.
 These calculations are available as data files.

-The maps presented were arranged by composite time periods (annual, seasonal, month) for $O_2$ , AOU, and $O_2^S$ , respectively.
-Table 5 describes all available O2, AOU, and $O_2^s$ maps and data fields.
-We note that the complete set of all climatological maps (in color), objectively analyzed fields, and associated statistical fields at all standard depth levels shown in Table 2, as well as the complete of data fields set and documentation, are available on-line.
+The maps are arranged by composite time periods (annual, seasonal, month).
+Table 5 describes all available maps and data fields.
+We note that the complete set of all climatological maps (in color), objectively analyzed fields, and associated statistical fields at all standard depth levels shown in Table 2, as well as the complete set of data fields and documentation, are available online.
+The complete set of data fields and documentation are available on-line as well.

 All of the figures use consistent symbols and notations for displaying information.
 Continents are displayed as light-grey areas.
 Coastal and open ocean areas shallower than the standard depth level being displayed are shown as solid gray areas.
 The objectively analyzed fields include the nominal contour interval used.
 In addition, these maps may include in some cases additional contour lines displayed as dashed black lines.
-All of the maps were computer drafted using Generic Mapping Tools (GMT, Wessel and Smith, 1998).
+All of the maps were computer drafted using Generic Mapping Tools (Wessel and Smith, 1998).